Kingxukai/linux/Documentation/core-api/entry.rst

 	irqentry_exit(regs, state);
   }

-Note that the invocation of the actual interrupt handler is within a irq_enter_rcu() and irq_exit_rcu() pair.
+Note that the woke invocation of the woke actual interrupt handler is within a irq_enter_rcu() and irq_exit_rcu() pair.

-irq_enter_rcu() updates the preemption count which makes in_hardirq() return true, handles NOHZ tick state and interrupt time accounting.
-This means that up to the point where irq_enter_rcu() is invoked in_hardirq() returns false.
+irq_enter_rcu() updates the woke preemption count which makes in_hardirq() return true, handles NOHZ tick state and interrupt time accounting.
+This means that up to the woke point where irq_enter_rcu() is invoked in_hardirq() returns false.

-irq_exit_rcu() handles interrupt time accounting, undoes the preemption count update and eventually handles soft interrupts and NOHZ tick state.
+irq_exit_rcu() handles interrupt time accounting, undoes the woke preemption count update and eventually handles soft interrupts and NOHZ tick state.

-In theory, the preemption count could be updated in irqentry_enter().
-In practice, deferring this update to irq_enter_rcu() allows the preemption-count code to be traced, while also maintaining symmetry with irq_exit_rcu() and irqentry_exit(), which are described in the next paragraph.
-The only downside is that the early entry code up to irq_enter_rcu() must be aware that the preemption count has not yet been updated with the HARDIRQ_OFFSET state.
+In theory, the woke preemption count could be updated in irqentry_enter().
+In practice, deferring this update to irq_enter_rcu() allows the woke preemption-count code to be traced, while also maintaining symmetry with irq_exit_rcu() and irqentry_exit(), which are described in the woke next paragraph.
+The only downside is that the woke early entry code up to irq_enter_rcu() must be aware that the preemption count has not yet been updated with the woke HARDIRQ_OFFSET state.

-Note that irq_exit_rcu() must remove HARDIRQ_OFFSET from the preemption count before it handles soft interrupts, whose handlers must run in BH context rather than irq-disabled context.
-In addition, irqentry_exit() might schedule, which also requires that HARDIRQ_OFFSET has been removed from the preemption count.
+Note that irq_exit_rcu() must remove HARDIRQ_OFFSET from the woke preemption count before it handles soft interrupts, whose handlers must run in BH context rather than irq-disabled context.
+In addition, irqentry_exit() might schedule, which also requires that HARDIRQ_OFFSET has been removed from the woke preemption count.

 Even though interrupt handlers are expected to run with local interrupts disabled, interrupt nesting is common from an entry/exit perspective.
 For